AakashRao-dev/AakashRao-dev/README.md

 ## 🙋‍♂️ About Me

-- I’m interested in Web Development & Android Development.
+- I’m a Frontend Developer and designer love to create user interfaces on the web.
-- I’m currently learning React & building projects for portfolio
+- Currently learning React with TailwindCSS.
-- In my free time I like to read books, write some code and try to debug some other person's code from the community.
+- I believe in sharing and learning in public with the community.
-- I'm a community guy who loves to connect with other fellow developers.
+- I also love to read books.
+Some of my favourite categories are Psychology & Finance.

 ## 🚀 Languages and Tools: